-Also – what the hell was insulin?
+Also – what the heck was insulin?
 It was a word I’d heard before, along with “diabetes” and “blood sugar”, but the mechanism of these strange things was mystically unknown.
-Someone handed me a glucometer (although at the time I had no idea what it was) – my finger got pricked and squeezed until a nice fat drop of blood came out (and fuck, man, that hurt! … so THANK GOD no one told me then that I’d be doing it 5-25 times a day for the rest of my life; I probably would have combusted), and other things, tests, paperwork, counsel.
+Someone handed me a glucometer (although at the time I had no idea what it was) – my finger got pricked and squeezed until a nice fat drop of blood came out (and wow, man, that hurt! … so THANK GOD no one told me then that I’d be doing it 5-25 times a day for the rest of my life; I probably would have combusted), and other things, tests, paperwork, counsel.

 I have no idea what the plan was, at that point, for follow up.
 Was I going to see her the next day?
 Was she going to get me in to see an endocrinologist?
 It doesn’t matter – things were going to take a few more turns before the day was out.

 Most of all, I remember my doctor looking sad – just so damn sad – but assuring me “we were going to figure it out”.